The Real Housewives of New York City season 7: Cast

 De Lesseps returned to being a full-time cast member after recurring in season six.

 Shortly after reports circulated on Bethenny Frankel's return to the series, on October 1, 2014 Frankel revealed to SiriusXM Radio host, Jennifer Hutt, that she was working with Andy Cohen on two different projects as well as revealing that Bravo have been asking her to return for years.

 October 2014, it was announced that Bethenny Frankel was returning to the series in season seven after a three-year hiatus from the series.
 Frankel returned to the series despite claiming she had quit reality television for her talk show Bethenny and that she wouldn't return to 'The Real Housewives of New York City.
-Frankel stated that she was excited for her return, saying "It feels like the first season when it was fresh and new and unknown," as well as speaking about the network, "Bravo has always been the place on television where I have the freedom to be unfiltered, honest and inappropriate."
+Frankel stated that she was excited for her return, saying "It feels like the first season when it was fresh and new and unknown."

 Cohen later spoke of how he convinced Frankel to return during one if his Ask Andy videos, relaying the story he said, "The thing transpired in her kitchen...I went over there to convince her to come back to the show and she had different ideas about things she wanted to do...I kind of said, 'I don't think that those are good ideas.'"
 Continuing he then proceed to convince her with his reasons for her return and after a few more talks between the two, Frankel agreed with saying, "I'm in."

 With the return of de Lesseps and Frankel, Ramona Singer was no longer the only remaining original cast member.